Robust PAMPA Scheme in the DG Formulation on Unstructured Triangular Meshes: bound preservation, oscillation elimination, and boundary conditions: Introduction

 It is known that, high-order numerical methods for nonlinear hyperbolic PDEs are prone to generating unwanted spurious oscillations near shocks and discontinuities.
 These oscillations can result in nonphysical values such as negative density and/or pressure, leading to code break down.

-To solve this issue, we have derived a provably BP PAMPA scheme in \cite{Abgrall2026,Abgrall2024a} based on the monolithic convex limiting approach.
+To solve this issue, we have derived a provably BP \pampa scheme in \cite{Abgrall2026,Abgrall2024a} based on the monolithic convex limiting approach.
 In that case, the density and the internal energy will numericaly stay above a threshold $\epsilon>0$ that can be arbitrarily chosen.
 Conservation is not broken.
 It was further shown that, by employing the equivalent invariant domain \eqref{eq:2}, the explicit BP coefficients can be obtained from a simple quadratic formulation.
 Therefore, in this paper, to ensure the BP property, we directly employ the BP parameters derived in \cite{Abgrall2024a,Abgrall2026} to blend the high- and low-order fluxes and residuals for updating internal and boundary DoFs.
+Other techniques to ensure the invariant domain preserving, we refer a recent review paper \cite{Wu2025} and the references therein.

-However, this is not enough: a BP limiter will not prevent spurious oscilations, it will only prevent that the density and/or the internal energy will not become negative.
+However, this is not enough: a BP limiter will not prevent spurious oscillations, it will only prevent that the density and/or the internal energy will not become negative.